ChenyangQiQi/FateZero/README.md

 - [x] Release the edit config for teaser
 - [x] Memory and runtime profiling
+- [x] Hands-on guidance of hyperparameters tuning
+- [ ] Colab and hugging-face
 - [ ] Tune-a-video optimization
-- [ ] More detailed description of our environment and Hands-on guidance of hyperparameters tuning
 - [ ] Release configs for other result and in-the-wild dataset
 - [ ] Release more application

 ## Setup Environment
-Our method is tested using cuda11, fp16 and xformers on a single A100 or 3090.
+Our method is tested using cuda11, fp16 of accelerator and xformers on a single A100 or 3090.

 ```bash
 conda create -n fatezero38 python=3.8